Growing microgreens is a great way to have fresh greens all winter. And they’re delicious and nutritious all year long, not just in winter.

 Growing Microgreens is Simple and Accessible

-Growing in pots on windowsills or under lights may be the first option that comes to mind.
+Growing microgreens in pots on windowsills or under lights may be the first option that comes to mind.
 It’s a good one, but not the only way to get fresh greens.
 Throughout the winter we keep our tropical medicinals in pots here in the house.
-They go outside as soon as spring weather permits though, because we have access to a large deck.
+They go outside as soon as spring weather permits though because we have access to a large deck.
 These plants would otherwise not be successful in Ohio winters and we would not be able to harvest from them.

 Right now (if you love gardening and live in the northern U.S.) you’re likely looking forward to getting your hands in the dirt.
 I live in zone 6a, which means I won’t be able to plant anything out until the last week of May.
-Starting seeds indoors is a great first step to fighting this feeling, but I can’t start seeds for another couple weeks.
+Starting seeds indoors is a great first step to fighting this feeling, but I can’t start seeds for another couple of weeks.